pmathiot/ELMERCF/README.md

 ```
 - Step 2: go in *CONFIG-CASE* directory
 - Step 3: update the following files (.incf, .sif, .param., run_param.bash ...)

+## How to compile solver
+- Step 0: go in your configuration directory
+- Step 1: add your solver in the *Makefile* (solver.F90 in SRC/.)
+- Step 2: `make`

 ## How to run a simulation
 - Step 0: update your *run_param.bash*.
 This file define on what segment to start and end.
 Length of each segment is defined in the .sif file.